2giosangmitom/leetcode/README.md

 ## Overview

-This repository contains solutions to various LeetCode problems implemented in C++, Go, Java, JavaScript.
+This repository contains solutions to various LeetCode problems implemented in Go, Java, and JavaScript.
 Each solution is organized by problem title and includes the difficulty level.

 ## Easy Problems